Healthdirect Free Australian health advice you can count on.

 Common side effects

 The vaccine is very safe.
-Side effects are mild and temporary and may include a sore arm, swelling where the injection went in, headache or fatigue.
+Side effects are mild and temporary.
+They may include:

 Are there complications of Japanese encephalitis?